n4n0byt3/software-design-architecture-assignment/game/README.md

 }
 ```

-#### Benefits:#
+#### Benefits:
 - In this case, Singleton is safe because the dice implementations are
   stateless and immutable, avoiding the usual risks associated with global mutable state.

 #### Trade-offs:

-- If the code were to be extended and begin to use mutable state, it would become unsuitable.
+- This approach becomes unsuitable if the code is ever extended to use mutable state.

-#### 9. SOLID Principles
+## 8. SOLID Principles

 The SOLID principles gave an essential guide to follow throughout the creation of the
-system, by adhering to all aspects these principles, all the code follows the best practices.
+system, by adhering to these principles, all the code follows the best practices.

-#### 9.1 Single Responsibility Principle (SRP)
+#### 8.1 Single Responsibility Principle (SRP)

 This principle is all about making sure each class only has one job to prevent overloading
 classes with too much functionality, preventing SRP violations when it is reviewed and
 guaranteeing other developers will not have a difficult time understanding your work.

-- Gamefactory does not handle any logic including gameplay, saving or output, its only role
-is to build valid game instances.

-- Dice behaviour lives in dedicated strategy classes like RandomSingleDiceShaker and
-FixedSeqShaker, instead of being mixed into the game loop.

-- Output is handled separately by infrastructure adapters like ConsoleOutputAdapter, so
-the core business logic never has to worry about presentation.

-- By giving every class a clearly defined purpose, the code is easier to read, update,
-and test.

-- To change how output works or to tweak dice behaviour, you only need touch the relevant code.
+- The dice logic is coded independently to the game logic, meaning the game logic has no
+knowledge of the dice functionality.

+- Output functionality does not leak into other aspects of the code through the use of
+independent classes like `ConsoleOutputAdapter`

-#### 9.2 Open/Closed Principle (OCP)
+#### 8.2 Open/Closed Principle (OCP)

 This principle is all about making sure the code is easy to add to without having to
 rewrite or mess around with code that already works.
 In order to achieve this I primarily